Slow Start (manga): Main characters

-Hana's adult cousin and the landlady of a boarding house, where Hana resides for the duration of her high school period.
-She is pretty and extremely well-endowed, but behaves more like a teenager than an adult woman.
+Shion is Hana's adult cousin and the landlady of a boarding house where Hana resides for the duration of her high school period.
+She is graceful and well-endowed, but behaves more like a teenager than an adult woman.
 Her favorite hobby is taking a close interest in Hana's private life.
 Named after 10,000,000,000,000,000 (京, Kei, Kyō).